 Over 400 colleges and universities worldwide are providing students with remote access to university software via LabStats’ Remote Access Dashboard.
 For schools that already use LabStats computer lab monitoring software, the dashboard is available at no additional cost.
 You can make any computer with the LabStats client installed available for students to remote into immediately.
 If you don’t have LabStats yet, you can keep students connected to campus resources without breaking your budget.
 LabStats is just $8 per license annually (see full pricing details).

 When the pandemic hit, the pivot from on-campus activity to remote learning models was a substantial project, but it was straightforward.
 All IT teams were focused on diverting resources away from campus.

-Schools are developing plans for hybrid classes, phased returns to campus, and facing the possibility of future campus closures.
+Higher education organizations are fine-tuning plans for long-term hybrid classes, phased returns to campus, and facing the possibility of future campus closures.
 What’s important now is a flexible solution that keeps students connected to campus resources, whether they’re on campus or not.

-We’re committed to supporting you in your return to campus plans.
+We’re committed to supporting you as you build a solution that works for your students and your budget.
 Schedule a walkthrough, or if you already have LabStats on your campus, schedule a tutorial for help setting up the Remote Access Dashboard.